ilvallod/ilvallod.github.io/content/about.md

 description: ""
 ---

-### Still Figuring It Out (And That’s Okay)
+### Unsupervised learner
 I wasn’t one of those kids who built their first website at 12 or coded a game before high school.
 Nope.
 For the longest time, I explored a variety of paths, tried different things, and gathered experiences along the way—until after 22, when I did a complete 180°.

 Was it a smooth transition?
 Absolutely not.
-But here I am, constantly amazed by how much there is to learn (and how much I still don’t know).
+But here I am, constantly amazed by how much there is to learn and how patterns start to emerge once you look for them.

 ### What’s This Site?
 This is where I dump my thoughts—some technical, some random, all fueled by curiosity (and probably caffeine).
 Expect: